Fall in key GCSE pass rate prompts concerns about English and maths resits

 He said the differences this year are “natural variation” that would be seen between any year.

-Sir Ian told the PA news agency: “The standard of work required to achieve a grade seven or a grade four at GCSE is the same this year as it was last year, and what we’re seeing is statistically insignificant changes at those key grades from last year to this year.”
+Sir Ian told PA: “The standard of work required to achieve a grade seven or a grade four at GCSE is the same this year as it was last year, and what we’re seeing is statistically insignificant changes at those key grades from last year to this year.”

 Education Secretary Bridget Phillipson said: “Behind every grade lies hours of dedication, resilience and determination and both students and teachers should feel an immense sense of pride in what they’ve achieved today.